Lenses can be confusing, I get it…

 Di-II lenses are made for APS-C crop sensor cameras so they would be equivalent to DX lenses.

 DG lenses are made for full frame format cameras, so these would be equivalent to FX lenses.

 DC lenses are made for APS-C crop sensor cameras so they would be equivalent to DX lenses.

 Third party lenses can be a great choice as manufacturers like Tamron and Sigma are very reputable and often have more affordable lenses compared to the proprietary brands.

 Just make sure that if you do get a third party lens that you ensure you are getting the right lens to match your camera as they make lenses for various manufacturers.

 You don’t want to get a Tamron lens for a Canon camera when you have a Nikon!

-So What Type Of Lens Shall I Buy For My Nikon DSLR Camera?
+Should I Buy FX or DX Lens For My Nikon Camera?

 Match your lens to your needs.

 If you have the budget for it, invest in full frame FX lenses whether you are on a crop sensor DX camera or an FX format camera.